JCSDA/jedi-stack/README.md

 We want to provide a common set of software libraries to JEDI users and developers in order to minimize problems associated with incompatible or outdated software versions.
 However, we also wish to take advantage of site-specific configurations and optimizations that exploit the local hardware.
 For this reason, the build process is designed to use native installations of the compiler suite and the MPI libraries.
 The rest of the software stack is build from source for the specified compiler/mpi combination.

-# Current JEDI Stack Components
+# Section 1: Current JEDI Stack Components

 ## Required, but not sensitive to version: often installed via package manager of native modules